-One double-blind, placebo controlled, phase III, randomized controlled trial (RCT) (LIBERTY-CD) demonstrated that, compared to placebo, treatment with infliximab SC resulted in added clinical benefit in adults with moderately to severely active Crohn's disease who have had an inadequate response or were intolerant to conventional therapy.
-Infliximab SC, compared with placebo, was associated with statistically significant and clinically meaningful improvements in the co-primary outcomes of clinical remission, based on Crohn's Disease Activity Index (CDAI) at Week 54 (between group difference = 32.1%; 95% confidence interval [CI], 20.9 to 42.1) and endoscopic response, based on central Simplified Endoscopic Activity Score for Crohn's Disease (SES-CD) at Week 54 (between groups difference of 34.7%; 95% CI, 24.2 to 43.5).
-The key secondary outcomes, CDAI-100 response, clinical remission based on abdominal pain and stool frequency scores, endoscopic remission based on central SES-CD, and corticosteroid-free remission, were also statistically significantly in favor of infliximab SC at Week 54.
+One double-blind, placebo-controlled, phase III RCT (LIBERTY-CD) demonstrated that, compared to placebo, treatment with infliximab SC resulted in added clinical benefit in adults with moderately to severely active CD whose disease has had an inadequate response, or who were intolerant, to conventional therapy.
+Infliximab SC, compared with placebo, was associated with statistically significant and clinically meaningful improvements in the coprimary outcomes of clinical remission, based on the Crohn's Disease Activity Index (CDAI) at week 54 (between group difference = 32.1%; 95% confidence interval [CI], 20.9 to 42.1) and endoscopic response, based on central Simplified Endoscopic Activity Score for Crohn Disease (SES-CD) at week 54 (between groups difference of 34.7%; 95% CI, 24.2 to 43.5).
+The key secondary outcomes, CDAI-100 response, clinical remission based on abdominal pain and stool frequency scores, endoscopic remission based on central SES-CD, and corticosteroid-free remission, were also statistically significantly in favour of infliximab SC at week 54.

 Patients identified a need for effective treatments that provide a more convenient route of administration, timely patient access, and improved quality of life.
-CDEC noted that infliximab SC may meet some of the needs identified by patients by providing a subcutaneous drug option that can be administered in a patient's home; however, CDEC could not reach definitive conclusions regarding the effects of infliximab SC compared to placebo on health-related quality of life (HRQoL) due to a significant decline in the number of patients available to provide assessments over time and the descriptive nature of the analyses.
+CDEC noted that infliximab SC may meet some of the needs identified by patients by providing an SC drug option that can be administered in a patient's home; however, CDEC could not reach definitive conclusions regarding the effects of infliximab SC compared to placebo on health-related quality of life (HRQoL) because of a significant decline in the number of patients available to provide assessments over time and the descriptive nature of the analyses.
 CDEC noted that no new safety concerns were observed with infliximab SC; however, uncertainty remained in the absence of long-term safety data.

-At the sponsor submitted price for infliximab SC of \$19,357 per patient during the induction year (when inducted with Inflectra) and \$15,424 per patient in the subsequent maintenance years would increase costs to drug plans when compared with other infliximab IV biosimilars and adalimumab biosimilars, based on publicly available prices.
-There is insufficient evidence to justify a cost premium for infliximab SC over the least costly biologic therapy reimbursed for the treatment of adults with moderately to severely active Crohn's disease who have had an inadequate response or were intolerant to conventional therapy.
+At the sponsor-submitted price for infliximab SC of \$19,357 per patient during the induction year (when inducted with Inflectra) and \$15,424 per patient in the subsequent maintenance years, infliximab SC would increase costs to drug plans when compared with other infliximab IV biosimilars and adalimumab biosimilars, based on publicly available prices.
+There is insufficient evidence to justify a cost premium for infliximab SC over the least costly biologic therapy reimbursed for the treatment of adults with moderately to severely active CD whose disease has had an inadequate response, or who were intolerant, to conventional therapy.

-Table 1.
-Reimbursement Conditions and Reasons
+Table 1: Reimbursement Conditions and Reasons